base9-theme/base9/docs/design_decisions.md

+## Why 9 colors
+A background and a foreground is a must.
+I surveyed a bunch of popular color schemes.
+Most of them has 7-8 hues.
+Examples:
+- gruvbox: 7
+- dracula: 7
+- solarized: 8
+- monokai: 6 (maybe, since it's close sourced)
+- one dark: does not fit in hue model

 ## Restrict variable names

 Have to match regex `[a-z][0-9a-z_]*`.
 This should support all names, but enable more flexible language binding.

 ## Centralized Template Repo